open/close all folders

 - Team Dad: Age wise, he frequently acts as a father figure to Mortadelo and Filemón, sometimes to his chagrin.

-- The Scrooge : He has a lot of flaws but he is exceptionally stingy and barely pays his subordinates.
-Mortadelo and Filemon will always have to use an antiquated vehicle or weapon and it will be completely useless on their mission : even worse, it is heavily implied that the Super is embezzling the TIA money for himself.
+- The Scrooge: He has a lot of flaws, but he is exceptionally stingy and barely pays his subordinates.
+For starters, Mortadelo and Filemon will always have to use an antiquated vehicle or weapon, if not cost their own travel expenses.
+Even worse, it is heavily implied that the Super is embezzling the TIA money for himself.

 Voiced by: Emilio Freixas (1994 series), Enrique Villén (2014 movie)